muskanbansal978/Excel/README.md

-# VBA-using-Excel
+# Excel
-The repository contains various Visual Basic Application created using Excel
+The repository contains various exercises of Excel
+  1. Basic Excel Exercise
-  1. To Do List
+  2. To Do List